flazedd/cs4575-project1/cs4575_project1/g2_ml_libraries.md

 ## Discussion

 ## Limitations & future work
-We weren't able to measure the CPU temperature on windows...
+We set a seed for each ML framework so that it performs the same computations across iterations which reduces variability.
+A limitation is that we couldn't get the frameworks to all start at the same point so that they would produce the same exact weights and accuracy and so on.
+Still, this should not affect the energy measurements since all frameworks have gone through the same amount of epochs of training.
-For future work different versions of the frameworks could be used or the experiment could be extended to completely new AI frameworks.
+For future work, different versions of the same framework could be used to examine energy efficiency differences between versions.
+This is relevant because when you select a ML framework to work with, you also have to select some version to use.
+The experiment could also be extended to completely new ML frameworks like ...?.